Nova Cinema (Greece)

 In 2015, Nova Cinema has an output deal with HBO to broadcast the biggest hit series in Greece at the same time with the US.
 The fifth season of Game of Thrones premiered on 12 April 2015 on HBO and Nova Cinema at the same time.

-Nova satellite subscribers have access to all four Nova Cinema channels if they subscribe to either the Cinema pack or the Full pack offered by the company.
+Nova satellite subscribers have access to all four Novacinema channels if they subscribe to either the Cinema pack or the Full pack offered by the company.

 FilmNet

 From 1994 until 1 June 2008, Nova Cinema was known as Filmnet which was one of the oldest names in European pay television history: Originally, service was launched in 1985 targeting Benelux and Scandinavia.
 In 1997, all Filmnet channels minus the one in Greece were sold to Groupe Canal+ and rebranded as Canal+.
 With the arrival of the Nova Cinema brand, the name Filmnet was retired.

 Channels and content

 Nova Cinema operates four multiplex channels: